NEW: Five tornadoes touched down in North Carolina, according to preliminary reports

 On Tuesday, three people died as tornadoes swept across the South.

-"They were praying, and I was crying.
-I was so scared," Portish told CNN affiliate WVUE
+“They were praying, and I was crying.
+I was so scared,” Portish said.
+“The house would not stop shaking.”

-Portish and the others were unhurt when the twister -- one of 27 reported Tuesday across the Gulf Coast -- brushed past his home.
+He and the others were unhurt when the twister brushed past his home.

 But others in Louisiana, Mississippi, Alabama and Florida were not so fortunate.
 Dozens were injured and severe damage was reported across the Deep South.